antik9/OTUS_HOMEWORKS/HW_03_API/README.md

 * phone and email
 * first_name and last_name
 * birthday and gender
-thre request would not be valid.
+the request would not be valid.
 You should mention of these pairs.

-The whole reques looks kinda
+The whole request looks kinda
 ```
 curl -X POST -H "Content-Type: application/json" -d '{"account": "horns&hoofs", "login": "h&f",
 "method": "online_score", "token":